cabforum/servercert/docs/BR.md

 ### 4.9.10 On-line revocation checking requirements
 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

+The validity interval of an OCSP response is the difference in time between the thisUpdate and nextUpdate field, inclusive.
+For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

 For the status of Subscriber Certificates:

+1. OCSP responses MUST have a validity interval greater than or equal to eight hours;
+2. OCSP responses MUST have a validity interval less than seven days;
-* The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
-OCSP responses from this service MUST have a maximum expiration time of ten days.
+3. For OCSP responses whose validity interval is less than or equal to sixteen hours, the CA SHALL update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate;
+4. For OCSP responses whose validity interval is greater than sixteen hours, the CA SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period remaining before the nextUpdate.

 For the status of Subordinate CA Certificates:
 * The CA SHALL update information provided via an Online Certificate Status Protocol (i) at least every twelve months; and (ii) within 24 hours after revoking a Subordinate CA Certificate.